-Christopher Bedford-Gay - Trustee and Chairman
+Christopher Bedford-Gay -Trustee and Chairman

-From the moment he received Oliver's diagnosis, Chris became heavily involved in the search for a cure.
-In addition to founding FOP

-Friends, Chris served as chairman of FOP Action (which has now been integrated into FOP Friends), continues to serve on the board of the International FOP Association (IFOPA) - a position he has held for 5 years - and is current chairman of the IFOPA International Presidents Council, bringing together FOP organisations and leaders from across the world.
-Chris also represents the UK FOP community internationally.
+Chris has been involved with the FOP community since his son Oliver's diagnosis in 2009.
+He was one of the founding trustees of FOP Friends, after learning that there was no UK charity to support families with FOP.
+Chris served as chairman of FOP Action (which has now been integrated into FOP Friends) and has also been a Board Member of the IFOPA since 2011.
+He is Chairman of the IFOPA International Presidents' Council, bringing together FOP organisations and leaders from across the world.
 He carries out this work alongside his day-job as director of UK based technology company, Skillsarena.